Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 PLS regression: an analysis technique that explores the linear relationships between multiple independent variables and a single or multiple dependent variable(s).
 In developing the regression model, it constructs composites from both the multiple independent variables and the dependent variable(s) by means of principal component analysis.

-PLS typological path modelling (PLS-TPM): the first distance-based segmentation method developed for PLS-SEM.
+PLS typological path modelling (PLS-TPM): a distance-based segmentation method developed for PLS-SEM.

 PLSe2: a variant of the original PLS-SEM algorithm.
 Similar to PLSc, it makes the model estimates consistent in a common factor model sense.